pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Finished the Advanced DOM Manipulation portion of the Web Developer Bootcamp on Udemy.

 **Thoughts:** A good productive day.
 I also started doing research in C# .NET and looking into learning paths for that.

+### Day 17: September 28, 2019, Saturday

+**Today's Progress**: I spent most of the day setting up VS Code on a new laptop I got recently.
+I watch Brad Traversy's tutorial on his favorite extension and got a tiny bit of exposure with to ESLint, Node.js, and making HTTP requests.
+I also started reading "The Clean Coder".
+Compelling so far.

+**Thoughts:** A good day.
+It felt good to finally get work/study-ready on the new lapton.
+Now I can go mobile with studying.